google/web-starter-kit/README.md

 If you are interested in adding in different tooling workflows to your gulpfile.js, we recommend looking at the official Gulp [recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) directory which includes a comprehensive list of guides.

+## ES2015 Support

+Web Starter Kit has optional ES2015 support using [Babel](https://babeljs.io/).
+To enable ES2015 support remove the line `"only": "gulpfile.babel.js",` in the [.babelrc](.babelrc) file.
+ES2015 source code will be automatically transpiled to ES5 for wide browser support.

 ## Extras

 Optional additions, such as web server configurations, can be found at [WSK Extras